What is an insight?

 Then, when they create their outputs, I show them the best benchmark in this exercise.

-It just hits differently to see the outputs of others.
+It just hits them differently when they see the outputs of others.

-It’s also the best way to explain what an insight is.
+It’s the best way to explain what an insight is.

 I ask them, "Do you see the insight in this specific example?"

-With this approach, they will push their quality and insightfulness to the next level when they solve their future problems.
+With this approach, they finally understand what insight is.
+They will push their quality and insightfulness to the next level when they solve their future problems.

 If you are an MBB consultant and struggle with problem-solving and finding unique insights, I want to speak with you.